microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Set-MgShareRootContent.md

 # Set-MgShareRootContent

 ## SYNOPSIS
-Update content for the navigation property root in shares
+The content stream, if the item represents a file.

 ## SYNTAX